cs3157/canvas-wrangler/README.md

     ./canvas-wrangler.py <course id> <assignment id> <grades spreadsheet>

-_The assignment must be puslished before grades and comments can be uploaded._
+_The assignment must be published before grades and comments can be uploaded._

 To run Canvas Wrangler without submitting to Canvas, for testing, use the `-n` flag.
 The program will print out information about the arguments and the data it was going to post, then quit before submitting to Canvas.